-On successful completion of the course, students will be awarded a LLB (Hons) Law with Criminology.
-Students who leave the course early may be eligible for a LLB Law on successful completion of 300 credits including all mandatory modules at levels 4 and 5 and at least 60 credits at level 6, a DipHE Law on successful completion of 240 credits including all mandatory modules at levels 4 and 5, or a CertHE Law on successful completion of 120 credits including all mandatory modules at level 4.
+On successful completion of the course, students will be awarded a LLB (Hons) Law with Criminology (with Professional Placement and Study Abroad).

+Students who leave the course early may be eligible for a LLB Law with Criminology on successful completion of 300 credits including all mandatory modules at levels 4, 5 and 6 (excluding the Independent Project), a DipHE Law with Criminology on successful completion of 240 credits including all mandatory modules at levels 4 and 5, or a CertHE Law with Criminology on successful completion of 120 credits including all mandatory modules at level 4.